mahmoudimus/nose-timer/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can highlight slower tests using ``--timer-ok`` and ``--timer-warning`` flags.
+Default time unit is the second, but you can specify it explicitly, e.g. 1s, 100ms.

 - Tests which takes less time than ``--timer-ok`` will be highlighted green.
 - Tests which takes less time than ``--timer-warning`` will be highlighted yellow.